 Saturday we had curbside seats to the parade and were surrounded by exceptionally friendly people who were sharing chairs and water, and we let the little kids sit on the street in front of us.
 The parade was excellent, but towards the end a teenaged girl in cat ears ran up to us screaming that a little kid was "dying" in back and demanded that the people behind us run out into the street.
 The confused people were stumbling over us and I had to put my arms around the little girl in front of me to stop them from trampling her.
 Finally, one of our new parade friends from New York (appropriately enough) told this cat girl to piss off.
 She argued but we all joined in at yelling at her to get lost until she stomped off.
 We applauded the New Yorker, and found out later that a kid HAD passed out - blocks away, nowhere near us - and officials had made sure EMTs had gotten to his family just fine.
 Officials are there to handle emergencies; that girl had just caused chaos.
 UGH.
 As the parade ended, we hugged our parade friends and parted ways.

 That evening we got into our Peanuts outfits; we had a full cast, including Chinako as Snoopy and Chibi Rinoa as the Little Red-Headed Girl.
 I had wanted to be Lucy forever, so I was so excited and everyone looked so freaking adorable!
 I was carrying my “Psychiatric Help, 5 cents” booth and Sketch, as Schroder, had his little piano.
 Within a few minutes of setting up, random people started coming up to me with nickels and asking for advice.
 It was a blast coming up with answers!
 By the end of the night, I had made several dollars worth of nickels!
 We spent the rest of the night at the Marriott people watching until finally retiring to the room with alcohol and ice cream – a dangerous combination of awesome.
-Another Dragon*Con wrapped up Monday - we can't to go back!
+We can't wait to go back!